Greaver77/valkyrie/How-To-Write-A-Controller-For-Valkyrie.md

 }
 #endif
 ```
 Hmm, that looks like a lot of information to take in at once.
 Lets see if we can break down what is happening.
-Lets start with what is being included.
+Let's start with what is being included.
 The first thing included is

 ```bash
 #include <hardware_interface/joint_command_interface.h>